ayv8er/san-fran-film-locations/README.md

 ## Structure

-App.js itself renders three components; the Map within a Wrapper, a Searchbar with a text input, and a Locations component.
+App.js itself renders two constant components with two more components wrapped in Routes; the Map within a Wrapper, a Searchbar with a text input and two buttons, and the Routes contains the Locations component or the Itinerary component, depending on the URL path.
 The Locations component renders a Film component for each film location object held in the locations state variable.
+The Itinerary component renders a Destination component for each marker location held in the markers state variable.

 ## App.js